mblackgeo/flask-cognito-jwt-example/README.md

 * [pre-commit](https://pre-commit.com/) is used to run these checks locally before files are pushed to git
 * The [Github Actions pipeline](.github/workflows/pipeline.yml) also runs these checks and tests

+## Deployment

+* Build package with Zappa suitable for deployment to AWS Lambda
+* Use CDK to create the required resources (Cognito, Lambda, API Gateway)

+TODO - more detail

 ## TODO